mr-jubayer/declarative_ui/README.md

 <hr>

 Learn more: <br>
-<a src="https://react.dev/learn/reacting-to-input-with-state"> React Doc Article </a>
+<a href="https://react.dev/learn/reacting-to-input-with-state"> React Doc Article </a> <br>
-<a src="https://reactive-accelarator.vercel.app/reactive-accelarator/React-js/module-3/declaretive-imperative"> Lws Doc Article </a>
+<a href="https://reactive-accelarator.vercel.app/reactive-accelarator/React-js/module-3/declaretive-imperative"> Lws Doc Article </a>

+When developing a component:
+Identify all its visual states.
+Determine the human and computer triggers for state changes.
+Model the state with useState.
+Remove non-essential state to avoid bugs and paradoxes.
+Connect the event handlers to set state.